hyurl/sfn/docs/v1/en-US/websocket-controller.md

 if an event is bound to multiple controllers, they will all be instantiated accordingly, and their `init()` and `destroy()` methods will be called as expected.
-And, if the method is a generator, any values `yield`ed by it will be sent as well. that means you can use a generator to send data continuously.
+And, if the method is a generator, any values `yield`ed by it will be sent as well (with the same event). that means you can use a generator to send data continuously.

 ```typescript
 import { WebSocketController, WebSocket, event } from "sfn";